Data for 2022

 Engineers Canada’s annual National Membership Report collects information from the provincial and territorial engineering regulators about their membership in order to paint a picture of the engineering profession in Canada.
-The 2022 report captures data from January 1, 2021, to December 31, 2021.
+The 2023 report captures data from January 1, 2022, to December 31, 2022.
 Engineering members are categorized based on the definition of practice in each jurisdiction.
-Please find here all data tables associated with this report.
+Please find all data tables associated with this report here.

-Overall, there was a slight increase in licensing and membership in 2021.
-These increases may be caused by the recovery from the COVID-19 pandemic, but further research is required to comprehensively understand the cause.
+Overall, there was an increase in membership in 2022.
+This increase may be caused by the recovery from the COVID-19 pandemic, but further research is required to comprehensively understand the cause.
 Data presented in this report and future reports will allow us to better understand how global events impact the career trajectories of engineers in Canada.

 2. Growth in the engineering profession